AU-Master-Thesis/thesis/sections/4-results/study-2.typ

   ),
   caption: [Distance travelled metric for each schedule.
 See @f.schedules-experiment-ldj for details about how to interpret the different elements of the plot.
 Each column in a schedule group represent a different value of external iterations $M_R$, sorted in ascending order.
 The left-most column is $M_R = 5$, and the right-most is $M_R = 25$.
 Atop each group is the average value of the five columns shown.]
 ) <f.schedules-experiment-distance-travelled>

-=== Iteration Amount <s.r.iteration-amount-plots>

-@f.iteration-amount-plots shows the results of the experiment, across four different metrics.
-A clear pattern shared across all four is that internal iteration $M_I = 1$ and external iteration $M_R = 1$, is not enough to properly solve for the optimum across the factorgraphs.
-Another general trend is that as both $M_I$ and $M_R$ the quality of each metric improves.
-With both the #acr("LDJ") and Makespan metric the 2D gradient is clear to see, with both a high $M_I$ and $M_R$ needed to reach the optimum.
-For the "Distance Travelled" metric only a couple of iterations are needed to reach the optimum plateou.
-"Finished at Difference" shows a more noisy histogram, with values fluctuating a lot more for $M_I < 10 and M_R < 10$.\
-All four metrics clearly shows that a large $M_R$ when $M_I in [1,2]$ is severely detrimental.

-// - exponentially more
-//
-// performs significantly poorer than any of the other combinations.
-As both $M_I$ and $M_R$ increase each metric quickly converges toward an optimum plateau, from which no further increase appears to result in an improvement.
-Across all metrics performance is generally suboptimal when $M_I = 1 and M_R > 1$ or $M_I > 1 and M_R$.
-Although for $M_I in  {5, 13, 21} and M_R = 1 or M_I = 1 and M_R = {5, 13, 21}$ no drawback appears. \
-// Both the distance travelled metric and finished at difference contains noticeable outliers at $M_I = 8 and M_R = 1$ and $M_I = 3 and M_R = 1$ respectively.
-Contrary to both the #acr("LDJ") and makespan
-//
-// Although for the #acr("LDJ"), makespan and finished at difference, $5, 13, 21$
-//
-// #line(length: 100%, stroke: 1em + red)
-//
-// - that multiple iterative steps are required
-//
-// - repeating pattern of ... slightly worse results
-//
-// // best performance is achieved if both $M_I$ and $M_R$ a
-//
-//
-// Across all metrics, lower values of external iterations ($M_R$) consistently lead to poorer performance.
-// Increasing internal iterations ($M_I$) generally enhances performance, but optimal results are achieved with a combination of higher values for both $M_I$ and $M_R$.
-//
-// A first observation is that the

-#let cell(c) = box(rect(height: 0.7em, width: 0.7em, stroke: c, fill: c), baseline: 0.05em)

-// #let cropping = -4mm
-#let cropping = (
-  left: -6mm,
-  bottom: -14mm,
-  x: -3mm,
-  y: -9mm
-)
-#figure(
-  grid(
-    columns: (50.8%, 1fr),
-    align: center + horizon,
-    row-gutter: -0.5mm,
-    block(
-      clip: true,
-      pad(
-        bottom: cropping.bottom,
-        x: cropping.x,
-        y: cropping.y,
-        image("../../figures/plots/iteration-amount-average-ldj.svg"),
-      ),
-    ),
-    block(
-      clip: true,
-      pad(
-        left: cropping.left,
-        bottom: cropping.bottom,
-        x: cropping.x,
-        y: cropping.y,
-        image("../../figures/plots/iteration-amount-average-makespan.svg"),
-      ),
-    ),
-    block(
-      clip: true,
-      pad(
-        x: cropping.x,
-        y: cropping.y,
-        image("../../figures/plots/iteration-amount-average-distance-travelled.svg"),
-      ),
-    ),
-    block(
-      clip: true,
-      pad(
-        left: cropping.left,
-        x: cropping.x,
-        y: cropping.y,
-        image("../../figures/plots/iteration-amount-largest-time-differense.svg"),
-      ),
-    ),
-  ),
-  caption: [
-    Results of varying internal iteration $M_I$ and external $M_R$ split across four metrics: #acr("LDJ"), makespan, distance travelled, and largest time difference.
-Each metric is plotted as a 2D histogram with the $x$ and $y$-axis being $M_I$ and $M_R$ respectively.
-The gradient colors are chosen such that the orange colored end of the spectrum are cells #cell(theme.peach) which performed poorly for that metric.
-While blue #cell(theme.lavender) indicates cells with good metric values.
-  ]
-) <f.iteration-amount-plots>